 Domination in using right and left handed is related to brain function.
 Right handed people showed domination in the left brain while left handed people showed domination in the right brain (Burke et al., 2009).
-The right brain has abilities in creativity, art, music, imagination, and socialize; while the left brain has abilities in logic, linguistic, rational thinking, and analysis (Sumardi, 2014).
+The right brain has abilities in creativity, art, music, imagination, and socialize; while the left brain has abilities in logic, linguilic, rational thinking, and analysis (Sumardi, 2014).
 Left handed people were more creative because they are dominant using the right brain (Burke, et al., 2009).
 The corpus callosum which is a function related to creativity, was greater in left handed people than right handed people so they are more creative (Luders, et al., 2010).

-The research of left handed creativity is still a matter of debate because there is a lack of evidence to ensure the statement.
-Research conducted by Abbasi ,et al., (2011) found that left handed students were more creative than right handed students, same with research conducted by Coren (1995) especially in males students.
+The research of left handed creativity is still a matter of debate because there is a lack of evidence to ensure the action and that left handed students were more creative than right handed students, same with research conducted by Coren (1995) especially in males students.
 Those study contrary to research conducted by Nurhayu (2015) which found higher creativity in right handed students.